Mekari Insight

 A clear travel policy helps employees understand what’s allowed, what’s covered, and how to stay compliant during business trips.
 Here are the key components typically included:

-- Employees are required to get trip approvals in advance through a defined process.
+- Employees are required to get trip approvals in advance and submit an expense report upon return through a defined process.

 - Travel expenses are usually covered through reimbursements, per diems, or corporate cards.